WUSTL-Biol4220/home/labs/lab_21.md

 | `scipy.special`     | special functions |
 | `scipy.stats`       | statistical functions |

-In this lab, we will explore several SciPy packages that are useful for analyzing biological datasets: `scipy.constants`, `scipy.stats`, `scipy.optimize`, `scipy.integrate`, and `scipy.cluster`.
+In this lab, we will explore several SciPy packages that are useful for analyzing biological datasets: `scipy.constants`, `scipy.stats`, `scipy.optimize`, `scipy.integrate`, `scipy.cluster`, and `scipy.spatial.

 You will need to install the SciPy library on your virtual machine, which may be done with the command `pip install scipy`.